 Big Muff Pi is widely recognized as one of the most iconic effect pedals, and you can hear it in David Gilmour’s solos, Jack White’s muddy riffs, and many many others.

-- Although the pedal perhaps lacks in versatility when compared to some other pedals, the sound quality that it offers really makes it worthwhile.
-The Big Muff falls on the simple side with it’s limited controls, but it’s limits are only noticable when compared with some of the more modular pedals.
-Big Muff is more focused, and doesn’t try to be everything at once.
+Although the pedal perhaps lacks in versatility when compared to some other pedals, the sound quality that it offers really makes it worthwhile.
+The Big Muff falls on the simple side with its limited controls, but its limits are only noticeable when compared to some of the more versatile pedals.
+Big Muff is more focused and doesn’t try to do everything at once.

 Boss DS-2 Turbo Distortion

-- The knobs on the left side of the panel are pretty standard, and include Volume, Tone and Distortion level settings.
-The added feature when compared to the DS-1 is the fourth knob, which switches between two modes: Turbo I and Turbo II.
-The first mode offers you cleaner and more open sound closer to overdrive, and the second mode is full-on heavy distortion.
+The knobs on the left side of the panel are pretty standard and include Volume, Tone and Distortion level settings.
+The added feature, when compared to the DS-1, is the fourth knob, which switches between two modes: Turbo I and Turbo II.
+The first mode offers you cleaner and more open sound closer to fuzz, and the second mode is full-on heavy distortion.
 Playing with this pedal you can basically pull out any kind of sound you want – from blues to heavy metal.